tothbalintjanos/prettifier/website/docs/configuration.md

 - **commitMessage:** [text template](#text-templates) for the commit message of formatting fixes
-- **debug:** when enabled, Prettifier helps you investigate configuration issues by commenting problems it finds on new pull requests you open
+- **debug:** when enabled, Prettifier helps you investigate configuration issues by commenting on pull requests that change configuration
 - **excludeFiles:** file and directory paths to ignore, in a similar format as [.gitignore files](https://git-scm.com/docs/gitignore)
 - **excludeBranches:** branch names that Prettifier should ignore